A new approach to bipartite stable matching optimization: Introduction

 The major advantage of our ring-family model is that, beyond handling maximum weight stable matching problems, it also provides min-max formulas and MFMC-based algorithms for various packing and covering problems.
 A basic packing problem of stable matchings aims at finding a maximum number of (pairwise) disjoint stable matchings (or equivalently, deciding if there are $\ell$ disjoint stable matchings).
 Perhaps a bit surprisingly, this was considered and solved only recently, by Ganesh et al. \cite{GPNP21}.

 Our present model makes it possible to manage a common generalization of the weighted stable matching problem and the packing problem.
 For example, we describe an algorithm for finding $\ell$ disjoint cheapest stable matchings.
-Actually, we solve the even more general problem of finding $\ell$ disjoint stable matchings with minimum total cost.
+In fact, we solve the even more general problem of finding $\ell$ disjoint stable matchings with minimum total cost.
 As a consequence, an algorithm is described to determine the minimum number of stable matchings covering all stable edges (the ones occurring in some stable matching).
+Furthermore, based on our approach, we design a polynomial-time algorithm to find so-called level-fair stable matchings.
+This yields an efficient algorithm for various generalizations of previously studied fair stable matchings.

 Beside the new ring-family model, we also introduce another approach.
 Here the ground-set is the set $E_{\rm st}$ of stable edges, and we define a certain partial order on $E_{st}$ induced by the reference system on $G$ to get a poset $P_G$.
 This poset has the specific feature that all its inclusion-wise maximal antichains have the same size, and these largest antichains are precisely the stable matchings of $G$.
 This poset model allows us to use packing and covering results for antichains (like the ones of Dilworth, Mirsky, or Greene and Kleitman) in order to solve packing and covering problems for stable matchings.
 For example, we describe min-max formulas and strongly polynomial algorithms both for the minimum number of stable matchings covering all stable edges, and for the maximum $w$-weight of the union of $\ell$ stable matchings.
 Based on this correspondence, we describe a two-phase greedy algorithm for finding a minimum number of stable matchings covering a lower-bound function $f$ on the set of stable edges.